AshAA29/reviewApp/README.md

 ## Usage
 The node_mudules are found of github but have been deleted for this submission.
-Version Control is also present and be seen in my repositories commit history in github.
+Version Control is also present and can be seen in my repositories commit history in github.

 ## Code Style Guide
 I have used JavaScript Standard as the code style to follow.
 I have used linters in the Atom file editor